Ruggero1912/AIDE-unipi/1st YEAR/OPTIMIZATION METHODS AND GAME THEORY/README.md

 ### Oral questions

-You can find a collection of oral questions in the directory [ORAL QUESTIONS](oral-questions), and in the file [oral-questions.md](oral-questions.md). some of them may be in italian.
+You can find a collection of oral questions in the file [oral-questions.md](oral-questions.md). some of them may be in italian.

 ### Students' notes